Syennagraham/hps_pilot_interface/README.md

 # TO DO:
  1. Test pressure sensors and calibrate them
- 2. Add correct depth calculation data for accurate pool data
- 3. Test SD card output
- 4. Add timer relay for lights flashing
+ 2. Add timer relay for lights flashing

 # Pin Connections
 If your desired setup includes the MSP-EXP432P401R, the logic level converter (LLC), the LCD screen and the pressure sensor, use these pin connections below.